loicknuchel/ionic-starter/README.md

 - `cordova plugin add org.apache.cordova.device org.apache.cordova.console https://github.com/driftyco/ionic-plugins-keyboard` add interesting plugins
 - `grunt build && cordova run android` to run app on your phone

-# Grunt commands

-- `grunt serve` use it to develop.
-It will open your project in browser with live realod.
-- `grunt ripple` is an alternative to `grunt serve`.
-It will open your project in adobe ripple editor with live realod.
-- `grunt build` builds your sources and put them in www/ folder to deploy on your device.

 # Personalize

 If you use this template project, you might want to rename it.
 Here are all the place you have to change to do it :